Mattis takes hard line on China in Singapore speech

 Tensions in the South China Sea

-The South China Sea has been a hot topic of discussion during the summit's opening, amid attempts by China to assert its dominance within the strategic waters.
+The South China Sea has been a hot topic of discussion during the summit's opening, amid ongoing attempts by China to assert its dominance in the region.

 China, Taiwan, Vietnam, Malaysia, Indonesia, the Philippines and Brunei all have competing claims to the territory.
-But while other countries have built military features and artificial islands, none come close to matching Beijing's in scale or ambition.

-Beijing claims a vast swath of the territory, stretching hundreds of miles south and east from its most southerly province of Hainan.
+But while other countries have built military features and artificial islands, none come close to matching Beijing's in scale or ambition, which stretch hundreds of miles south and east from its most southerly province of Hainan.

-In May, the Chinese military landed nuclear-capable bombers on their artificial islands for the first time.
+In May, the Chinese military landed nuclear-capable bombers on its artificial islands for the first time.

 Weeks earlier, US intelligence announced there was a high possibility Beijing had deployed anti-ship and anti-aircraft missiles as part of ongoing military exercises.

-"China's militarization of artificial features in the South China Sea includes the deployment of anti-ship missiles, surface-to-air missiles, electronic jammers and, more recently, the landing of bomber aircraft at woody island," said Mattis, confirming previous intelligence reports.
+"China's militarization of artificial features in the South China Sea includes the deployment of anti-ship missiles, surface-to-air missiles, electronic jammers and, more recently, the landing of bomber aircraft at Woody island," said Mattis, confirming previous intelligence reports.

 "Despite China's claims to the contrary, the placement of these weapon systems is tied directly to military use for the purposes of intimidation and coercion," he said.